 The origin of this phrase is unclear.
-The earliest I could find it in writing is from the early 20th century.
-For example, in an advertisement from the Daily Express newspaper, 1910, there’s a part that reads:
+The earliest I could find it in print is from the early 20th century.
+For example, the quote below is from the Daily Express newspaper, 1910, and it says:

 “Attention!
 Eyes Front!
 Heads Up!
 Listen!
 You’ll thank us for calling your attention to these 50×163 foot lots.
 Every improvement: not some.”